LinghengMeng/vreppy/README.md

 ## Test your environment
 1. Open scene: `vrep -> File -> open scene -> scenes\testAllComponents.ttt`
 2. Run: `examples\testallcomponent.py`

-To use package you will need the socket port number, which can be located in `V-REP/remoteApiConnections.txt`.
+3. The socket port number used in `examples\testallcomponent.py` can be found in `remoteApiConnections.txt` under your installation path of V-Rep.

 ## Currently implemented things